 3. Watch what and when you share on social media

-As tempting as it is to “check in” to vacation venues on social media, remember that you’re also broadcasting to friends of friends of friends that you’ve checked out of your home.
+As tempting as it is to “check in” to vacation venues on social media, remember that you’re also broadcasting to friends, and friends of friends, that you’ve checked out of your home.
 Share vacation details and pictures after you get home from your vacation and encourage your kids to do the same.
 It may not be as much fun, but it’s a whole lot better for your home and the valuables you’ve left behind.

 4. Get help from next door